Australian pleads guilty to killing gay American in 1988 - KESQ

 In sentencing White, the judge said she did not find beyond reasonable doubt that the murder was a gay hate crime, which would have led to a longer prison term.

-In November, three judges of the New South Wales Court of Criminal Appeal ruled that White should have been allowed to reverse his guilty plea, quashing his conviction and sentence.
+In November, three judges of the New South Wales Court of Criminal Appeal in Sydney ruled that White should have been allowed to reverse his guilty plea, quashing his conviction and sentence.

+The judges said there was a question about White’s culpability for murder that could have been raised in a trial.
+A trial could have resulted in his acquittal or conviction of the lesser crime of manslaughter.

 White on Thursday pleaded not guilty to murder and guilty to manslaughter.
 Prosecutors had earlier agreed with White’s lawyers to accept the plea.